TURuibo/CauTabBench/README.md

 ## Structure of the repository

 process_sim_datasets.py: the code for generating benchmark datasets
 |- benchmark: source code for evaluation
-|- data: the benchmark data used for training baseline methdos
+|- data: the benchmark data used for training baseline methods
 |- synthetic: the generated data by training baseline methods
 |- utils: modified code based on other repositories
 |- result: benchmarking results

 ## Installation